TuRz4m/Ark-docker/README.md

 You can check your server with :
 `docker exec ark arkmanager status`

+You can manually update your mods:
+`docker exec ark arkmanager update --update-mods`

 You can manually update your server:
 `docker exec ark arkmanager update --force`